Gastroesophageal Reflux Disease

 What is Gastroesophageal Reflux Disease (GERD)?

-Gastroesophageal reflux occurs when contents in the stomach flow back into the esophagus.
+Gastroesophageal reflux occurs when contents in the stomach flow back into the esophagus causing digestive issues.
 This happens when the valve between the stomach and the esophagus, known as the lower esophageal sphincter, does not close properly.

 What are the symptoms of Gastroesophageal Reflux Disease?

 Common symptoms of gastroesophageal reflux disease are heartburn and/or acid regurgitation.
 Heartburn is a burning sensation felt behind the breast bone that occurs when stomach contents irritate the normal lining of the esophagus.
 Acid regurgitation is the sensation of stomach fluid coming up through the chest which may reach the mouth.
-Less common symptoms that may also be associated with gastroesophageal reflux include unexplained chest pain, wheezing, sore throat and cough, among others.
+Less common digestive issue symptoms that may also be associated with gastroesophageal reflux include unexplained chest pain, wheezing, sore throat, and cough.

 What causes Gastroesophageal Reflux Disease?